vichua2006/HTNBackendChallenge/README.md

 flask run
 ```

 By default the server runs in `http://localhost:5000/`.
-The first time the server is ran, a file `hackers.db` will be created and populated with the provided sample data in `/data/example_hacker_data.json`
+The first time the server is ran, a file `hackers.db` will be created in the root directory and populated with the provided sample data in `/data/example_hacker_data.json`

 ## Database Schema